 We may become subject to income or other taxes in jurisdictions which would adversely affect our financial results.

 We and our subsidiaries are subject to the income tax laws of Ireland, the United States and other jurisdictions in which our subsidiaries are incorporated or based.
 Our effective tax rate in any period is impacted by the source and the amount of earnings among our different tax jurisdictions.
-Our ability to defer the payment of some level of income taxes to future periods is dependent upon the continued benefit of accelerated tax depreciation on our flight equipment in some jurisdictions, the continued deductibility of external and intercompany financing arrangements and the application of tax losses prior to their expiration in certain tax jurisdictions, among other factors.
+Our ability to defer the payment of some level of income taxes to future periods is dependent upon the continued benefit of accelerated tax depreciation on our flight equipment in some jurisdictions, the continued deductibility of the group's financing arrangements and the application of tax losses prior to their expiration in certain tax jurisdictions, among other factors.
 A change in the division of our earnings among our tax jurisdictions could have a material impact on our effective tax rate and our financial results.
 In addition, we or our subsidiaries may be subject to additional income or other taxes in these and other jurisdictions by reason of the management and control of our subsidiaries, our activities and operations, where our aircraft operate, where the lessees of our aircraft (or others in possession of our aircraft) are located or changes in tax laws or practices, regulations or accounting principles.
+We rely on certain double tax treaties to mitigate withholding tax and/or income tax on our lease rental income.
+Following various international tax changes (such as the OECD's Multilateral Instrument project), tax authorities are more focused on entitlement to the benefits of a tax treaty.
 Although we have adopted guidelines and operating procedures to ensure our subsidiaries are appropriately managed and controlled, we may be subject to such taxes in the future and such taxes may be substantial.
 The imposition of such taxes could have a material adverse effect on our financial results.

 Taxation & Government Incentives - Risk 3